aditya1876/MyArchSetup/MyInstallProcess.md

     	(select the master by using arrow keys and hit m to unmute the master. now internal speakers should work) (can also use this to adjust volume lateron)
-    32. set up bluetooth control (may or may not be required) (did not succeed) systemctl status bluetooth  (check if deamon is already running, if not.. got to next step systemctl start bluetooth (only requried if have not restarted post install of bluez bluez-utils laptop)
+    32. set up bluetooth control (may or may not be required) (did not succeed) systemctl status bluetooth  (check if deamon is already running, if not.. got to next step) systemctl start bluetooth (only requried if have not restarted post install of bluez bluez-utils laptop)

-    	(set up such that output device for audio switches to bluetooth when new divice is connected) sudo vim /etc/pulse/default.pa
-    	add the following at the bottom
-    	# automatically switch to newly-connected devices
-    	load-module module-switch-on-connect

-    	(autostart bluetooth adapter at restart)
-    	sudo vim /etc/bluetooth/main.conf
-    	(uncomment and update the following under [policy] section at the bottom AutoEnable=true

     	(connecting to a bouetooth device)
         bluetoothctl power on
         bluetoothctl scan on (to start scanning)
         bluetoothctl devices (lists available devices)
-        bluetoothctl pair <macAdd>
-        bluetoothctl connect <macAdd>
+        bluetoothctl pair <macAdd> (use this when the device can provide an input method to put the code in) bluetoothctl connect <macAdd>
         bluetoothctl trust <masAdd>

         write following script in a .sh file and run it to connect to a specific device everytime
         #!/bin/bash
         echo -e 'power on\nconnect 00:1B:66:03:11:09 \nquit' | bluetoothctl
     33. set up wifi control (may or may not be requried)
         1. nmcli device wifi list
         2. nmcli device wifi connect <SSID/wifiname> password <password>
-    34. config files for following programs
+    98. DONE: (do the setup once in 2nd laptop)
+        * VS code extensions
+        * Megasync -Not required( use chrome extension..already done)

+    99. TODO:
-        1. qtile
+        1. qtile config setup
-        2. alacritty
-    35. Set up the following:
-        1. VScode extensions
+            * Widget set up:
+                * Battery indicator
+                * Brightness indicator and change
+                * Volume indicator and changer
+                * Bluetooth indicator and changer
+                * calendar widget
+                * TODO widget?
+            * bar beautifier
+            * set up 'tap to select' with touchpad
+        4. alacritty config (fonts and colours)
+        9. Specific to big laptop
-        2. Anaconda yaml file
+            * Anaconda
-        3. MegaUpload
+            * Android Studio + DART
+        10. Alias and script creation for all things
+            * Brightness control
+            * opening Volume control
+            * Bluetooth set up
     100. once all set up is done make wm autostart vim ~/.bash_profile at the bottom add the following